 Quarterly Meeting: Meetings are held quarterly, rotating from the east to west side of the parish.
 Dates will be announced.
 Everyone is invited these meetings.

-2019-2020 Pro-Life Youth Leadership Award: St. Tammany Right to Life awards a scholarship each year to a deserving senior who lives in St. Tammany Parish and attends a St. Tammany Parish high school or is homeschooled.
+2019-2020 Pro-Life Youth Leadership Award: Due to the COVID-19 pandemic, the deadline for applications for the Pro-Life Youth Leadership Award has been extended until June 30.
+St. Tammany Right to Life awards a scholarship each year to a deserving senior who lives in St. Tammany Parish and attends a St. Tammany Parish high school or is homeschooled.
 Students must be able to demonstrate they have been and are a pro-life advocate in St. Tammany or with Louisiana Right to Life.
 Get more information by downloading the flyer.

 To be eligible to apply, students must be high school seniors at a St. Tammany Parish high school (public, parochial or private) or homeschool who will graduate in May.
 Students must demonstrate that they have been/are a pro-life advocate in St. Tammany Parish and with Louisiana Right to Life.
 For instance, participation in the annual Life Chain, Pro-Life Oratory Contest, PULSE camp, or pro-life clubs at school or in the community; volunteer time and support to one of the parish’s two pregnancy resource centers, etc. Students must also have a 2.5 or higher GPA.

-2020 Oratory Contest: St. Tammany Right to Life will hold its 2020 Oratory Contest in March (date and location TBA) for juniors and seniors.
+2020 Oratory Contest: St. Tammany Right to Life’s 2020 Pro-Life Oratory Contest for juniors and seniors is now being held by video.
 First prize is $500, second prize is $250 and third prize is $100.
-The winner will advance to the state competition in May.
+The winner also be entered into the state contest and eligible to receive a $500 prize from Louisiana Right to Life.
 Speeches should be 5-7 minutes on the topics abortion, euthanasia, or fetal stem cell research.
-For more information email [email protected]
+Speeches should be submitted by video by May 30 to Sarah Zagorski at [email protected] For more information email [email protected]

 2019 Scholarship Winner: St. Tammany Right to Life presented the 2019 Pro-life Youth Leadership scholarship to Claire Worchel, a graduate of Pope John Paul High School in Slidell.
 Claire received a $500 scholarship as well as a crystal flame statue award.